Click the button above to toggle between "Basic" and "Advanced".

 the designated value with distance from the relevant planet.

-If the style is Exact, each planet will always be magnified by the full Planet Max Magnification value that applies to it. |
+If the style is Exact, each planet will be magnified as follows when zoom is 1.

 If you would rather offscreen controls appear always or never, there is a setting for that under Options.